How Our Bodies Process Alcohol

 When and How to Seek Professional Support

 If you’re unsure about your risk or feel like alcohol may be taking up more space in your life than you’d like, you don’t have to navigate this alone.
 Talking to your healthcare provider is a powerful first step.
-They can help you:
+They can help you:- Take official screening assessments (like the AUDIT questionnaire)

 - Discuss family history and other personal factors